 Google has rolled out the Mobile-First Index algorithm change.
 This means that a website is ranked in a Google search by the mobile version of a website and not the desktop version.
 Sites naturally will load slower on a mobile device due to the slower technology of a phone versus that of a desktop computer.
 This algorithm change resulted in many slower loading sites, sites without AMP installed, or pages that were not highly mobile-friendly to substantially drop in search rankings.

 A bounce rate refers to the percentage of people who click on the link in the search, but who leave even before the page fully loads.
 This is an incredibly common occurrence for pages that are slower and can sometimes determine the overall visibility that a website experiences.
-The worst-case scenario for a website is a bounce where the users clicks to a site from a Google search, immediately bounces back to Google and continues to search.
+The worst-case scenario for a website is a bounce where the users click to a site from an organic Google search result, immediately bounces back to Google and continues to search.
 This clearly shows Google that the site that they have ranking is not relevant for that search terms or does not provide users with what they really want.
 A high bounce rate hurts ranking and a slow page increases the user bounce rate.

-The numbers of abandoned shopping carts due to slow loading e-commerce sites is astounding.
-Companies spend a great deal of money on marketing to get users to their web site and they spend endless amounts of time loading products into their shopping portal (taking pictures, writing descriptions, including options, setting up payment terms, etc..) only to then let the shopper slip away due to slow page issues.
+The number of abandoned shopping carts due to slow-loading e-commerce sites is astounding.
+Companies spend a great deal of money on marketing to get users to their website and they spend endless amounts of time loading products into their shopping portal (taking pictures, writing descriptions, including options, setting up payment terms, etc..) only to then let the shopper slip away due to slow page issues.
 Web shoppers have found the products that they want and are ready to pay only to be shut down and frustrated with the checkout time.
 This revenue can easily be saved and these abandoned shopping carts can be prevented simply by increasing the speed that pages load.

 Revenue lost is not only a result of slow shopping carts.
-Addition site revenue can be lost by lower ranking websites in search engine results.
-Page speed is clearly a Google web ranking factor so the benefits of increasing page load speed can have a direct impact on increasing revenue with more traffic higher search rankings and
+Addition site revenue can be lost by lower-ranking websites in search engine results.
+Page speed is clearly a Google web ranking factor so the benefits of increasing page load speed can have a direct impact on increasing revenue with more traffic and higher search rankings.